nuribugra/My-First-Personal-Website-Not-Responsive-/README.md

 # Personal Website
 ***
-This repo includes my personal website's codes and files.
+In this repo, I did some exercise about bootstrap.
+This exercise is presonal portfolio page.
+But, this is not my actual personal website.